observablehq/framework/examples/us-dams/README.md

 View live: <https://observablehq.observablehq.cloud/framework-example-us-dams/>

-This Observable Framework example explores data for over >90k dams in the United States from the [National Inventory of Dams](https://nid.sec.usace.army.mil/#/) (NID).
+This Observable Framework example explores data for 90,000+ dams in the United States from the [National Inventory of Dams](https://nid.sec.usace.army.mil/) (NID).

 The pages feature nationwide and state-by-state summaries of dam locations, highlighting dam conditions and hazard assessment.